Wide Gape hooks

 Whilst the original Wide Gape was very sharp for its time and is still very good today, things have moved on and some anglers want the sharpest hooks that they can get, so a version that has undergone the Kamakura sharpening process was added.

-These hooks come in special boxes that are designed to keep them in place and thus protect the hook point from any possible damage – in addition to a blob of wax on the point, which needs removing before use.
+These hooks come in special boxes that are designed to keep the individual hook securely in place and thus protect the hook point from any possible damage – in addition to a blob of wax on the point, which needs removing before use.

-They come in both barbed and barbless versions, in sizes 4, 6 or 8.
+Kamakura hooks come in both barbed and barbless versions, in sizes 4, 6 or 8, with ten hooks in each box which holds each individual hook securely.

 Following the success of the Kamakura Wide Gape hooks, it made sense to also release a sharpened version of the ‘X’ model of this hook pattern.

 So, if you need a hook that is incredibly sharp and at the same time very strong, and has all the attributes of the original Wide Gape pattern, in terms of the beaked point, heavily forged bend, short shank and a slightly in-turned eye, then the Kamakura Wide Gape X is the one to choose.
-It is available in barbed or barbless, in sizes 4, 6, and 8.
+It is available in barbed or barbless, in sizes 4, 6, and 8, with ten hooks in each box.

 This is a real all-round hook that has been designed so that it doesn’t need to be used with lots of other components, and a simple knotless knot will work.
 That has been achieved by giving the Basix Wide Gape an aggressively in-turned eye, meaning that it naturally flips over without the need to add shrink tubing or Kickers.